cfoust/sour/README.md

 `sour` is a complete [Cube 2: Sauerbraten](http://sauerbraten.org/) experience in the web delivered as a single Docker image

 ## Warning: I am still fixing issues after rebasing onto Sauerbraten 2020.
-Sour is not working.
+Multiplayer is not working.
 Use the r4349 tag if you want a working copy.

 ## Overview